Free Consultation

 Two Physician Organizations Have Sham Peer Review Hotlines

-If you are a physician in need of an experienced physician peer review attorney anywhere in the United States, Barney Cohen of Concierge Healthcare Attorneys, LLC are here to serve you.
+If you are a physician in need of an experienced physician peer review attorney anywhere in the United States, Barney Cohen of Concierge Healthcare Attorneys, LLC is here to serve you.

-Related from KevinMD: How This Surgeon Beat a Medica Staff Disciplinary Action: PODCAST
+Related from KevinMD: How This Surgeon Beat a Medical Staff Disciplinary Action: PODCAST